-Councillors may incur tolls including those associated with the use of City-Link and East-Link while conducting Council business.
+Councillors may incur tolls including those associated with the use of CityLink and EastLink while conducting Council business.
 Councillors may seek reimbursement of costs associated with tolls, including the use of day passes or those transactions incurred as part of existing personal e-tag accounts.

-Council supplied e-tags will be provided for Council fleet vehicles issued to the Lord Mayor and Deputy Lord Mayor.
+Council supplied e-tags are provided for Council fleet vehicles..